lucianpls/QB3/README.md

 |1011|1111|1111|

 The codewords are chosen so that byte combinations where more bits have the same value are shorter.
-Encoding containing a non-uniform byte (2-5 and 12-15) are followed by the lower 7 bits of the non-uniform byte, since the top bit is alreay known for the prefix.
+Encoding containing a non-uniform byte (prefix values of 2-5 and 12-15) are followed by the lower 7 bits of the non-uniform byte, since the top bit is alreay known for the prefix.
-The decoder needs sees the top three bits of the codeword before deciding that it needs a fourth, so the four bit codes are not stored as they are presented above.
-Instead, the top three bits are stored first, followed by the fourth.
-In other words, they are stored rotated right by one bit.
+The decoder needs sees the top three bits of the codeword before knowing if a fourth bit is needed, so the four bit codes are not stored as they are presented above.
+Since we use little endian encoding, the top three bits are stored first, followed by the fourth.
+In other words, they are stored in the bitstream rotated right by one bit, so the top three bits can be read first as a group.

 For example, a quad value of 0x5aff at the secondary encoding level will be encoded as: